 1. Hike to the Top of Reinebringen

 Located on the island Moskenesøy, the Reinebringen hike is one of the most iconic hikes in the Lofoten Islands.

 Rewarding hikers with the ultimate panoramic view of Reinefjorden and the surrounding fishing villages and mountains it’s no wonder this hike was at the top of our adventure list.
 While the trail isn’t long, only 3-4 kilometers, it is tough.
 The trail begins with a somewhat steep, stone plate and then slightly flattens out for a bit while weaving in and out of the trees.

 There is no marked path but it is quite easy to follow the trail other hikers have left behind.
 At the very end, the trail becomes steeper and muddier with lots of loose rocks, turning more into a climb or rock scramble then an actual hike.

 This section of the trail is much more difficult so it’s very important to have the right gear while taking your time with foot and hand placement.
 At a soaring 448 meters, the view of Reine and the surrounding mountains and fjords is worth every nerve-wracking step.

-And just over two hours after our feet first touched the trail, we stood at the top enjoying the spectacular views for a while before heading back down.
+Just over two hours after our feet first touched the trail, we stood at the top enjoying the spectacular views for a while before heading back down.

 If you are feeling uncomfortable at any point during the hike, don’t continue.
 My first attempt at hiking Reinebringen didn’t go so well, however, in an attempt for redemption and some new found confidence I tried again and made it to the top.

 Having the midnight sun on our side, we started our hike to the secluded Kvalvika beach just around midnight.
 Depending on what season you visit the Lofoten Island you will want to check the hours of daylight.